-For me, used to the MacBook Pro and the smaller Apple Bluetooth keyboard, I needed two days to adapt to the extended layout, but adapted quick enough not wanted to let it go.
+For me, used to the MacBook Pro and the smaller Apple Bluetooth keyboard, I needed two days to adapt to the extended layout but adapted quickly enough not wanted to let it go.

 The LogicKeyboard for Capture One is available in a US and UK keyboard layout through Phase One partners.
-Other language/region versions are available upon request.
-A German version seems to be available too.
+Other languages/regions are available upon request.
+A German version is to be available too.

 In this post I review the UK layout, which is 99% identical to the US version.